TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:47:24 EDT 2023

 Bay Fonts (or: Bay Soft, or: Bay Animation, Inc.)

 BaySoft or BayFonts (was: Bay Animation Inc) is a font vendor from Annapolis, MD.
 Charles Biddle established Bay Animation Inc there in 1994.
 They claim to have 8000 fonts, but clearly, these are mostly renamed fonts.
 I can not believe that they till operate.
 Interestingly, according to Ulrich Stiehl, Charles Biddle built up his collection with the help of Hans Fremuth, who had a similar collection marketed in Germany, called Profi-Schriften Business (Kelly Media).
 Still according to Stiehl, the majority of the Bay Animation fonts are doctored copies of Bitstream fonts (which in turn were knock-offs of Linotype fonts).
 The italics are merely awful computer-generated slants of romans, and thus, the collection is sub-par.
+Examples of equivalences include Joss Normal (a copy of Freehand 575 (Bitstream)) and Fusi Normal (a copy of Futura Std Medium).
 [Google] [More] ⦿

-A shady company that sells a 10,000+ truetype font CD, ClickArt Fonts 2, for 20 USD.
+A shady company that sold a 10,000+ truetype font CD, ClickArt Fonts 2, for 20 USD, in the late 1990s, early 2000s.
 Most of these fonts are shamelessly renamed fonts from elsewhere.
-Some have made it to the free site Dafont: Varsity (athletic lettering), Continuum (monoline squarish sans), Tabitha (script), Stars&Stripes.
+Some have made it to the free site Dafont: Varsity Regular (1996, athletic lettering), Continuum (monoline squarish sans), Tabitha (script), Stars&Stripes.
 [Google] [More] ⦿

 Castcraft [3649 W Chase Ave Skokie, IL 60026], showed off a comprehensive library of fonts, all with extended character sets for multi-language typography.
 OptiFont is a trademark filed in 1990 by Fredric J. Kreiter of Castcraft.
 Castcraft sold a CD-ROM Type Library Volume 1 at 200 USD.
 Its entire font collection was sold for 1000 USD.
 It also made some custom fonts.
 Most post-1990 fonts have the prefix OPTI.
 For example, OPTI-Peking is an oriental simulation font.
 OPTI-Favrile is a copy of Tom Carnase's Favrile (WTC).